 - MEDIUM DEPTH, i.e. understand motivation and intent.
 You’ve already done the deep dive research and built some features or messaging that sticks.
 Perhaps you need to prioritize your feature roadmap and you still need to understand: what motivates people in this space when it comes to this bit here?
 What detracts them?
 Where do they lean in or get hung up?
 You need to speak with them in a live conversation — maybe more than one over a period of time (aka diary study).
 Remote video interviews are great because you get face to face time and can speak with a handful of people from all over the country — or globe — in a day.

 - QUICK & DIRTY: guerrilla research.
 You and your team know your space really well.
 You have some light questions to clear up some confusion.
-Guerrilla research can be as easy as going down to the mall, street corner or the cafeteria and getting quick snapshots of people’s experiences to add to your picture of what’s going on in a space.
+Guerrilla research can be as easy as going down to the mall, park or busy intersection and getting quick snapshots of people’s experiences to add to your picture of what’s going on in a space.
 Some people get excited by the idea of doing guerrilla research and feel like it’s all you need.
-It’s not that their lazy, it’s just that their in a reactive mode rather than a proactive one.
+It’s not that they’re lazy, it’s just that they’re in a reactive mode rather than a proactive one.
 Reacting to tight deadlines, an engineering pipeline that needs to be constantly filled, etc. But being reactive is no substitute for being proactive.
 When it comes to research & design remember: garbage in, garbage out.
 So, can guerrilla research replace deeper research?
 Nope.
 It’s just a supplement.